Sunday, December 1, 2024

 The NITC survey confirmed the findings that riding an electric bike generated more and longer trips.

 Additionally, Science Direct describes one study of 10,000 participants comparing the physical activity of e-bike riders to traditional bike riders and non-cyclists.
-They also discovered that e-bike riders go on longer trips than do regular cyclists.
+They also discovered that e-bike riders go on longer trips than regular cyclists.
 Further, there wasn’t a measurable difference in the increase in physical activity between both e-bikers and regular cyclists (meaning that e-cyclists didn’t get significantly less physical activity than regular bike riders).

 What these studies suggest is that, if you’re not one to exercise regularly or consistently, then you are much more likely to get fit on an e-bike than on a regular bike.